Installation and set up of Bank Plugins

 Features

-(Usually in an existing or create a new ‘custom’ folder)
+(Usually in an existing or create a new ‘Custom’ folder).

-Name the feature whatever you like and press OK
+Name the feature and press ‘OK’.

-Select the feature – at the bottom of the screen, choose the Targets tab and Add
+Select the feature – at the bottom of the screen, choose the ‘Targets’ tab and ‘Add’.

-Choose a name for the Target Action, and change the Target Type to Report, then browse to the new file you have saved.
+Choose a name for the Target Action, and change the Target Type to ‘Report’, then browse to the new file you have saved.

-Right click on the New report and select ‘Role authorisation’.
+Right click on the ‘New Report’ and select ‘Role Authorisation’.
 Apply all user roles you wish to be able to have access to this report.

 This is now fully set up as a Feature in System Admin.
 Next, open Sage to create the new report as an option in the menu.